by Feli Chic'Cuisine

-Make sure all your ingredients are at room temperature.
-Soft butter will make the best chewy cookies.
+Room Temperature Ingredients: Ensure that all your ingredients, especially the butter, are at room temperature.
+Soft butter is the secret to achieving irresistibly chewy cookies.

 Prep Time: 15 min